 Our business depends on the overall demand for information technology and on the economic health of our current and prospective customers.
 In addition, the purchase of our products is often discretionary and may involve a significant commitment of capital and other resources.
-Weak global and regional economic conditions and spending environments, geopolitical instability and uncertainty, weak economic conditions in certain regions or a reduction in information technology spending regardless of macro-economic conditions, including the effects of the COVID-19 pandemic on the foregoing issues, could have adverse impacts on our business, financial condition and results of operations, including longer sales cycles, lower prices for our products and services, higher default rates among our channel partners, reduced unit sales and slower or declining growth.
+Weak global and regional economic conditions and spending environments, including based on the effects of ongoing or increased inflation or possible stagflation in certain geographies, geopolitical instability and uncertainty, or a reduction in information technology spending regardless of macro-economic conditions, the effects of the COVID-19 pandemic and the impact of the war in Ukraine, each could have a material adverse impacts on our business, financial condition and results of operations, including longer sales cycles, lower prices for our products and services, increased component costs, higher default rates among our channel partners, reduced unit sales and slower or declining growth.

-Our billings, revenue, operating margin and free cash flow growth may slow or may not continue.
+Our billings, revenue and free cash flow growth may slow or may not continue, and our operating margins may decline.

-We may experience slowing growth, or a decrease, in billings, revenue, operating margin and free cash flow for a number of reasons, including as a result of the COVID-19 pandemic, a slowdown in demand for our products or services, a shift in demand from products to services, increased competition, a decrease in the growth of our overall market or softness in demand in certain geographies or industry verticals, such as the service provider industry, changes in our strategic opportunities, execution risks and our failure for any reason to continue to capitalize on sales and growth opportunities due to other risks identified in the risk factors described in this periodic report.
+We may experience slowing growth, or a decrease, in billings, revenue, operating margin and free cash flow for a number of reasons, including as a result of the COVID-19 pandemic, a slowdown in demand for our products or services, a shift in demand from products to services, decrease in services revenue growth, our suspension of operations in Russia, increased competition, worldwide or regional economic challenges based on inflation or possible stagflation, a recession in the global economy, the war in Ukraine, or other factors, a decrease in the growth of our overall market or softness in demand in certain geographies or industry verticals, such as the service provider industry, changes in our strategic opportunities, execution risks and our failure for any reason to continue to capitalize on sales and growth opportunities due to other risks identified in the risk factors described in this periodic report.
 Our expenses as a percentage of total revenue may be higher than expected if our revenue is lower than expected.
 If our investments in sales and marketing and other functional areas do not result in expected billings and revenue growth, we may experience margin declines.
 In addition, we may not be able to sustain profitability in future periods if we fail to increase billings, revenue or deferred revenue, and do not appropriately manage our cost structure, free cash flow, or encounter unanticipated liabilities.
 As a result, any failure by us to maintain profitability and margins and continue our billings, revenue and free cash flow growth could cause the price of our common stock to materially decline.